mnooner256/pyqrcode/README.md

 QR code.

 The _error_ parameter sets the error correction level of the code.
-Each level has an associated name given by a letter: L, M, Q, H; each level can correct up to 7, 15, 25, or 30 percoent of the data respectively.
+Each level has an associated name given by a letter: L, M, Q, or H; each level can correct up to 7, 15, 25, or 30 percent of the data respectively.
 There are several ways to specify the level, see pyqrcode.tables.modes for all the possible values.
 By default this parameter is set to 'H' which is the highest possible error correction, but it has the smallest available data capacity.